lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

 ![LPC Peripheral simulation 01](images/LPC_Peripheral_SIM_01.png) Let's first look at basic LPC protocol signals:

-* LCLK_in is LPC clock 33,3 Mhz
+* clk_i is LPC clock 33,3 Mhz
 * LRESET_in is LPC reset
-* LFRAME_in - Low state marks new LPC cycle
+* LFRAME - Low state marks new LPC cycle
-* IO_Read_StatusO - High state marks read cycle
+* rd_flag - High state marks read cycle
-* IO_Write_Status - high state marks write cycle
+* wr_flag - high state marks write cycle
-* Host_Ready - tells that Host is ready to handle next cycle
+* host_ready - tells that Host is ready to handle next cycle
-* peri_en - tells that LPC Peripheral is ready for next cycle
+* periph_en - tells that LPC Peripheral is ready for next cycle

 What is also very important:

-* current_peri_state[4:0] - this is 4-bit value of current peripheral FSM state
+* current_periph_state[4:0] - this is 4-bit value of current peripheral FSM state
 * current_host_state[4:0] - this is 4-bit value of current host FSM state

 One can see that states on the LPC peripheral mimics the states from LPC Host